Jakiboy/Jakiboy/README.md

 ### Hi there ✋

-*Im Jihad Sinnaour Aka (JS / Jakiboy), Software Engineer From Morocco (Marrakech), I got the MSc in 2017, Im a super passionated person who began with Reverse Engineering (Assembly, OllyDbg, Hiew...) and C/C++ Programming in age of 15.
+*I am Jihad Sinnaour Aka (JS / Jakiboy), a software engineer based in Marrakech, Morocco.
+I obtained my MSc in 2017, and I have been passionate about software engineering since I was 15 years old.
+I started my journey with Reverse Engineering, including Assembly, OllyDbg, and Hiew, and progressed to C/C++ programming.*

-++ I built my first desktop Software « Alphateque X » in 2009.
+*I began my professional career in 2014 as a Web Developer, specializing in WordPress development.
+Through my work, I developed a passion for PHP and have since become an expert in the language.*

-I started my professional life as a (WordPress) Web Developer in 2014, Then i become a huge fan of PHP.*
+*In terms of my strengths, I am highly motivated, and I have a keen eye for detail.
+I am also a quick learner and am always seeking to expand my knowledge in the field of software engineering.*

 ![Jakiboy's github stats](https://github-readme-stats.vercel.app/api?username=Jakiboy&show_icons=true&theme=codeSTACKr)